Evidence-Based Technology

 Why Objective Data Matters

-Because concussion symptoms are not always immediately apparent, objective EEG data captured soon after a potential impact can provide valuable supplementary information to aid awareness and support timely implementation of appropriate management protocols.
+Because concussion symptoms are not always immediately apparent, objective neural data captured soon after a potential impact can provide valuable supplementary information to aid awareness and support timely implementation of appropriate management protocols.

 of concussions may go unreported or undetected by traditional methods